Can I run with my baby in a stroller? How about my dog?

 What happens if I’m late?
 Can I still run the race and get timed?

 You must be at the start of any given race on time or you risk not being scored.
-We begin pulling start mats no more than five minutes after the gun, often sooner.
 We recommend giving yourself extra time and checking MTA Transit info.

 I’m excited to run, but I’m not very fast.
 How long do I have to cross the finish line?

 No worries!
 We have runners of all paces, and we’re happy to have you.

 Check out the following maximum finish times and paces for all of our races:

 As long as you meet these requirements, you can rest assured your efforts will be supported with hydration stations, course amenities, and proper medical coverage.
 If you cannot maintain the minimum pace at an NYCRUNS event, your finish time may not be recorded and you may be asked to remove yourself from competition by either vacating the course or surrendering your race bib.
 Please understand that these practices are in place for your safety.